-Nick’s sound in country music is somewhere between George Strait and Chris Young.
+Nick's sound in country music is somewhere between George Strait and Chris Young.
 He holds a deep love for classic country and despite the pulling of the modern country that has flooded the World, Nick remains true to his heart and lifestyle.
 Whether it's a song that he has written or singing an old Garth Brooks song, Nick leaves his talented mark on stage every time he sings.
-If you haven't heard him yet, do not miss out on one of Country Music's best new acts at the 2018 Opening Ceremony of the Gallop Stallion Services Auction!
+If you haven't heard him yet, do not miss out on one of Country Music's best acts (returning for his fourth year) performing at the 2021 Opening Ceremony of the Gallop Stallion Services Auction!

 Placing in the Top-Three for the Inland Northwest’s “Best Of” the gritty texture of Christy Lee’s voice is one of the best you’ll hear!

 Coming into music later in life, Christy found a love for performing at the age of 21 when her dad picked her up and threw her onstage with a local band and said “SING”!
 From that moment on she was hooked and realized her passion and destiny was laid out before her in the world of music.